 What is creativity in art

-Defining creativity?
-For science, there is no creation just transformation.
+Define creativity in art: For science, there is no creation just transformation.
 But for philosophical realism, an idea can be created, a concept.
 Nevertheless back to Materialism, the idea is still a chemical reaction in our brain.
 It is endless.
-So a good approach to define creativity is simply by asking 6 artists about how they “create” because, in the end, it is always about work!
+The best approach to define creativity is simply by asking artists about how they “create” because, in the end, it is always about work!

 Sylvie Martin Rodriguez “Alchimagic”